Gabriel Arias Preview, Player Props: Guardians vs. Giants

-After going 0-for-4 in his last game, Gabriel Arias and the Cleveland Guardians take on the San Francisco Giants (who will hand the ball to Alex Cobb) at 9:45 PM ET on Monday.
+On Tuesday, Gabriel Arias (.231 batting average in his past 10 games, with two doubles, a home run, a walk and four RBI) and the Cleveland Guardians face the San Francisco Giants, whose starting pitcher will be Sean Manaea.
+First pitch is at 9:45 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Angels.
+In his previous game he had a hitless performance (0-for-4) against the Angels.

 Gabriel Arias Game Info & Props vs. the Giants